• Skip to primary navigation

 💬 FAQ

-• Is kimchi vegan?
-Unless it is stated "vegan" on the package, it is usually not as it contains fish sauce or shrimps.
+- Is kimchi vegan?
+Unless it is stated as "vegan" on the package, it is usually not, as it contains fish sauce or shrimp.

-While Bun Bo Hue probably stays my top #1 noodle soup, this kimchi soup comes very close.
+While Bun Bo Hue probably stays my top #1 noodle soup, this vegan kimchi noodle soup comes very close.
 It's spicy just enough, a bit sweet, garlicky, rich, and on top of that, healthy!

 For more noodle soup recipes, check out this Lemongrass Soup with Fermented Tofu Sauce, Tempeh Khao Soi, or this Five-Spice Tofu Noodle Soup!